packem/packem.github.io/content/docs/advanced-plugin-apis.md

   output: string;
   // Absolute path to the root module.
   rootPath: string;
   // Absolute path to the output bundle.
+This defaults to `path.resolve(__dirname, "./build")`
+  // i.e. a relative directory (`build`) is used if the output field is not defined in the config.
   outputPath: string;
   // Absolute path to the output bundle's directory.
   // If the output path is `./dist/bundle.js`, the equivalent